aniruddha53/Driving-Monitoring-and-Analysis/README.md

 3. Also, the rash driving of cars affects the car performance such as reduction in fuel economy, reduction in the performance of engine, wearing & burning of some mechanical parts in some cases, etc.

-4. Thus,the main aim of this project is to implement a system which will monitor the driver performance & will generate a report depending upon the driving skills of the driver.
+4. Thus, the main aim of this project is to implement a system which will monitor the driver performance & will generate a report depending upon the driving skills of the driver.

  Components Used:
  1. OBD II device